slamlixiaodong/tello_ros/README.md

-# I am lixiaodong
+I am lixiaodong
-this is a ROS node program to publish image and IMU data by UDP protocol.
+This is a ROS node program to publish image and IMU data by UDP protocol.